clojupedia/clojupedia.org/pages/Query.md

 - [Advanced queries](https://docs.logseq.com/#/page/advanced%20queries) allow running actual [[Datalog]] and even presenting results using [[Hiccup]] syntax
 - However, Clojupedia uses [simple queries](https://docs.logseq.com/#/page/queries) since they are a lot more concise and amply sufficient
 - ---
-- Commonly used "closes" are
+- Commonly used "clauses" are
 	- `page-property`
-		- For filtering pages based on their [[Learn/Properties]]
+		- For filtering pages based on their [[Property]]
 		- E.g. `(page-property "platform" "Browser")`
 	- `and`
-		- For combining and repeating any of the above
+		- For combining and repeating other clauses
 			- {{query (and (page-property tag  "Datalog") (page-property platform "Browser"))}}
 			  query-sort-by:: page
 			  query-sort-desc:: false